-The Negative Income Tax (NIT) experiments of the 1960s and 1970s economists were expected to set economic policy analysis on a course of ever increasing confidence and precision (Orcutt and Orcutt 1968).
+The Negative Income Tax (NIT) experiments of the 1960s and 1970s were expected to set economic policy analysis on a course of ever increasing confidence and precision (Orcutt and Orcutt 1968).
 Yet, based on the methods and resources available at the time, the NIT experiments failed to provide definitive measurement of the elasticity of labor supply (Pencavel 1987).
 The experimental design did not clearly identify the parameters of interest, and a host of econometric problems were encountered.
 This experience and the steady growth of non-experimental data sources and econometric methods kept large-scale experiments from becoming commonplace.
-By the late 1980s economists had become less ambivalent about experiments, in part because the goals stated for social experiments had become more modest.
-Social experiments are now more carefully designed to demonstrate the impact of a particular policy change on selected outcomes (Meyer 1995 and Heckman et. al 1999).
+More recently economists have become less ambivalent about experiments, in part because the goals stated for social experiments have become more modest.
+Social experiments are now more carefully designed to demonstrate the impact of a particular policy change on selected outcomes.
 Indeed, despite the failures of the NIT experiments, the potential power of controlled experiments to solve problems of endogenous explanatory variables has influenced non-experimental econometric analysis by placing great emphasis on so-called natural experiments and the closely linked technique of instrumental variables.